 For appeals based on the party alleging that the sanctions imposed are grossly disproportionate to the findings of responsibility, the appellate body may only affirm, reduce, or increase the sanctions assigned by the original hearing panel.
-For appeals based on other grounds, the appellate body that hears the appeal can take the following actions: affirm the original decision; affirm the original decision of responsibility for some or all of the charges and change the sanction (sanction may be reduced or increased); reverse the original decision of responsibility for some or all of the charges and affirm or change the sanction (sanction may be reduced or increased); or remand the matter to the original hearing panel for further consideration.
+For appeals based on other grounds, the appellate body that hears the appeal can take the following actions: affirm the original decision; affirm the original decision of responsibility for some or all of the charges and change the sanction (sanction may be reduced or increased); reverse the original decision (sanction may be reduced or increased); or remand the matter to the original hearing panel for further consideration.
 Upon remand, if the original hearing panel affirms its prior decisions regarding responsibility and sanctions, the appellate body shall continue its review and render a decision on the original appeal(s).
-If the original hearing panel reverses or modifies its original decisions regarding responsibility and/or sanctions, each party shall have a right to appeal to the University Board on Discipline.
+If the original hearing panel reverses or modifies its original decisions regarding responsibility to appeal to the University Board on Discipline.

 Except in cases involving the discovery of new evidence, the appellate body may consider, as appropriate given the grounds for appeal, the hearing record, the appeal letter and response, and the decision and rationale of the hearing panel.
 In cases where the appeal is based in whole or in part on a claim of newly discovered evidence, the appellate body will first determine if the offered evidence was not known nor reasonably available at the time of the hearing and if it might impact the decision of responsibility or determination of sanction.
 If the appellate body determines that the evidence was not known nor reasonably available at the time of the hearing and that it might impact the decision of responsibility or determination of sanction, the appellate body will remand the case to the original hearing panel for review.
 Upon review, the original hearing panel will issue a new decision letter taking into account the newly discovered evidence.
 All decisions made by the appeal panel will be made based on the considerations as described above without a hearing.
+In cases where the appeal is based in whole or in part on a claim of conflict of interest or bias, the appellate body may require a new hearing with a different panel.